moerwald/c-sharp-git-hooks/README.md

 ## Create GIT hooks and add their directory into your local GIT repository

 Hooks used in this repository are located under ```.githooks```.
-The directory contains four files, where the ```pre-commit``` and ```pre-push``` Bash script are used fire up a PowerShell process executing the corresponding ps1 files (because GIT under Windows uses an own port of Bash).
+I decided to write the scripts in PowerShell, because I'm working the most time under Windows, additionally I like the object-oriented idea of PowerShell.
+The directory contains two bash scripts (```pre-commit``` and ```pre-push```) that are used fire up a PowerShell process executing the corresponding `ps1` files (because GIT under Windows uses an own port of Bash).
 Since ```pre-commit``` and ```pre-push``` are Bash scripts they can be extended to work under Linux too (you'll only need to install PowerShell core).
-Because GIT doesn't offer a post-clone hook we've the tell GIT to use our custom pre-commit and pre-push after the initial clone of this repository.
+Because of GIT doesn't offer a post-clone hook we've the tell GIT to use our custom pre-commit and pre-push after the initial clone of this repository.
 This can be done by simply calling ```initGitHooks.ps1```.
 After that GIT invokes below scripts:

 * ```pre-commit.ps1``` every time you perform a commit to the local GIT repository.
 * ```pre-push.ps1``` every time you try to push the changes of your local GIT repo to the remote one.